stfmarkov/project-finder/README.md

 - Find all action keys and implement the actual actions ( Not implemented )

   - Direction keys ( Not implemented )

+  - Set specific configurable action keys for listings reducing the need to have multiple submenues ( Not implemented )

 - Show cursor ( Not implemented )